stratosphereips/stratocyberlab/README.md

 ## Features
 * 🔒 Local-only.
 No cloud.
 No tracking.
 No login.
 No data collection.
+* ⚙️ Easy-To-Use.
+Only Docker required and a single command to start the lab.
 * 🧩 Many cybersecurity exercises in the form of CTF challenges.
 * 🎓 Predefined network and service environments for students of the [Introduction to Security class](https://cybersecurity.bsy.fel.cvut.cz/).
 * 🐳 The lab runs using Docker containers on shared virtual network(s).